kenjibailly/deep_dream_cli/README.md

 # How to install Deep Dream on Windows 10 (Nvidia Cuda supported GPU)

-Note: If your graphics card isn't CUDA supported, things will not work.
+Note: If your graphics card isn't CUDA supported, things might not work.

 ## 1. Download Python
 To download Python, open Command Prompt and type in